GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 ### Collection 2 Validation

 The product was validated using 6000 points spatially distributed over Australia.
 These points were created using a stratified random sampling approach slightly adjusted for oversampling.
 This process was conducted for 2010 and 2015 creating 12000 samples in total.
 After removing points with No Data and spurious values the total number was 11750.
 The sample points were divided into clusters for visual assessment against the outputs from the classification and assessed individually from a pool of 10 people.
 To compare the individual biases of the individual assessors, an additional set of validation points were created that all assessors evaluated, the results are shown in Table 4.
-Where assessors could identify a predominant land cover (i.e. not “mixed” pixels or “unsure”), all assessors agreed 75 % of the time.
+Where assessors could identify a predominant land cover (i.e. not "mixed" pixels or "unsure"), all assessors agreed 75 % of the time.

 *Table 3* contains the overall accuracy for all classes.
-The term “support” refers to the number of validation points used in the calculation of that accuracy value.
+The term "support" refers to the number of validation points used in the calculation of that accuracy value.

 ![Overall accuracy of DEA Land Cover is 80%.
 2010 accuracy is 82%, 2015 accuracy is 78%.](/_files/land_cover/table2-overall-accuracy-dea-lc.PNG)

 *Table 3*.
 Overall accuracy of DEA Land Cover.

 *Table 4* contains per-class accuracy information.
-“Precision” refers to the ability of a classification model to return only relevant instances.
-“Recall” refers to the ability to identify all relevant instances.
+"Precision" refers to the ability of a classification model to return only relevant instances.
+"Recall" refers to the ability to identify all relevant instances.
 The “F1 score” is a combination of precision and recall and an overall measure of accuracy.
 Classes such as artificial surfaces, natural aquatic vegetation and water had high accuracies.
 Classifying cultivated terrestrial vegetation and bare surfaces was challenging and accuracies were the lowest of the six classes presented here.

 ![Table showing accuracy per class, including precision, recall, F1 score and support values per class. ](/_files/land_cover/table3-per-class-accuracy-info-dea-lc.PNG)